-Protective Services Intake Specialists are the first line of defense to helping children and adults, all across Texas, who are at risk of abuse, neglect, and exploitation.
+Protective services intake specialists are the first line of defense to helping children and adults throughout Texas who are at risk of abuse, neglect, and exploitation.
 They experience human nature at its best and worst.
-Intake Specialists provide comfort and resources for those who need help.
-They also need to remain detached from very stressful situations.
+They need to remain detached from very stressful situations.

 Sounds good, but what will I really be doing?

-• Receiving phone calls, internet reports, faxes, and mail from people regarding children, people who are elderly, and adults with disabilities in vulnerable situations.
+• Receiving phone calls and written reports regarding children, people who are elderly, and adults with disabilities in vulnerable situations.

-• Staying calm and professional during intense and emotional situations, such as receiving child death reports and reports describing graphic sexual abuse.
+• Staying calm and professional during intense and emotional situations.

 • Working with little or no down-time between calls.